zetavg/chromium-website/site/blink/origin-trials/running-an-origin-trial/index.md

             for your feature](https://chromestatus.com).
 *   Wait for 1 LGTM from at least one API owner (similar to the original Intent to Experiment)
+*   If extending the end date of the existing trial:
+    *   Select the "Finalize Trial Extension" button that is now available in the Origin Trial section.
-*   If continuing to experiment via a new trial:
+*   Otherwise if continuing to experiment via a new trial:
     *   This will officially be a new and separate trial, meaning a separate entry in the list of trials, etc.
     *   Request a new trial with the appropriate naming to distinguish the old